kawai125/OpenFFT_Cpp_wrapper/README.md

      ```c++
      fft_mngr.fft_c2c_3d_backward( input_buffer, output_buffer );
      ```
+     This function is compatible with backward DFT compute of FFTW3.

    - step 5: Finalize.
      ```c++
      fft_mngr.finalize();
      ```
      The OpenFFT configurations are shared in global manager object (It allows you to make many instance of OpenFFT::Manager<>).
      It is recommended that you call the 'finalize' function at once in 'finalize' part of your program.

 ## Other APIs